dougEfresh/fireblocks-sdk-rs/docs/WhitelistedExternalWalletsApi.md

 > set_external_wallet_customer_ref_id(wallet_id, set_customer_ref_id_request, idempotency_key)
 Set an AML customer reference ID for an external wallet

 Sets an AML/KYT customer reference ID for the specific external wallet.
 External Wallet is a whitelisted address of a wallet that belongs to your users/counterparties.  - You cannot see the balance of the external wallet. - You cannot initiate transactions from an external wallet as the source via Fireblocks.
+Learn more about Whitelisted External Wallet Addresses [here](https://developers.fireblocks.com/docs/whitelist-addresses#external-wallets). </br>Endpoint Permission: Admin, Non-Signing Admin, Signer, Approver, Editor.

 ### Parameters